So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 Just a reminder that Redang Island is a marine park and so the marine park fee needs to be paid before boarding the ferry.
 It is the same as the cost from Shahbandar Jetty above.

 There is no longer a Berjaya Air KL to Redang flight.
-In fact, there are no flights to Redang Island from KL at all.
+However, the good news is that SKS Airways now flies to Redang Island from KL.

 Redang To Kuala Lumpur